 After providing for your family or friends, you may choose to leave the remaining balance of your estate to Scotch Oakburn College for a purpose of your choice.

-For more information on remembering Scotch Oakburn College in your Will please contact the Scotch Oakburn College on email: email@example.com or telephone: (03) 6336 3300.
+For more information on remembering Scotch Oakburn College in your Will, please contact Nicole Willcox, Community and Events Manager, on email: firstname.lastname@example.org or telephone: (03) 6336 3368.